-Easy to make: There are only 5 ingredients in the yogurt protein bars which makes them easy to whip up.
+Easy to make: There are only 5 ingredients in the Greek yogurt protein bar recipe, which makes them easy to whip up.
 All you have to do is mix, pour, and freeze.

 Versatile: Use them with the kids to cool down in the summer or as a snack for yourself.
 Swap the flavor for something new or enjoy the classic peanut butter and chocolate.
 These bars are just SIMPLE.